sdan/r1-web/README.md

 # qwen-web

-Run Qwen LLMs locally in your browser with WebGPU.
-Zero installation, instant AI chat.
+Run Qwen3-0.6b locally in your browser with WebGPU.
+Zero installation, logging, or analytics.

 Live at: [qwen-web.sdan.io](https://qwen-web.sdan.io)